AdobeDocs/campaign-classic.en/help/installation/using/connecting-to-database.md

 ---
 product: campaign
-title: Accessing an external database
+title: Connect to an external database
 description: Learn how to connect to an external database
 audience: platform
 content-type: reference